department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 <div class="va-introtext">

-If you’re leaving active service soon, find out how to get free Educational and Career Counseling (also called Chapter 36).
+Find out how to apply for VA Chapter 36 benefits to get free Veteran educational and career (or vocational) counseling services.
+You may be eligible if you're leaving active service soon, if you've been discharged within the past year, or if you're the dependent of a Veteran.

 </div>

 <div class="feature" markdown="1">

-### Can I get Educational and Career Counseling?
+### Am I eligible for Educational and Career Counseling?

 You can get these services if you’ll be discharged from active duty within 6 months or if you meet both of the requirements listed below.